developmentAC/infomaid/README.md

 Check back often to see the evolution of the project!! _Infomaid_ is a work-in-progress.
 Updates will come periodically.

+**Latest Enhancement**: Enhanced RAG features with TF-IDF, BM25, hybrid search, and advanced document chunking strategies for significantly improved retrieval quality and relevance.

 If you would like to contribute to this project, __then please do!__ For instance, if you see some low-hanging fruit or task that you could easily complete, that could add value to the project, then I would love to have your insight.

 Otherwise, please create an Issue for bugs or errors.
 Since I am a teaching faculty member at Allegheny College, I may not have all the time necessary to quickly fix the bugs.
 I welcome the OpenSource Community to further the development of this project.
 Much thanks in advance.

 If you appreciate this project, please consider clicking the project's _Star_ button. :-)